UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Understand your results and costs to make informed, eco-conscious decisions about home filtration systems or necessary plumbing repairs.

-While your CCR tells you what leaves the municipal treatment plant, it does not account for what happens inside your home’s unique plumbing system.
-Paying close attention to the physical signs of water contamination can help you narrow down exactly which tests you need to buy.
-Use your own senses as a preliminary screening tool.
+While municipal water treatment plants monitor supply at the source, their tests do not account for what happens as water travels through miles of aging infrastructure and into your home’s unique plumbing system.
+Paying close attention to the physical signs of poor water quality can help you narrow down which diagnostic tests you actually need.
+You should always use your own senses as a preliminary screening tool before opening your wallet.

-Rotten egg or sulfur odorHydrogen sulfide gas or sulfur bacteria
+• Rotten egg or sulfur odor: Usually indicates hydrogen sulfide gas or sulfur bacteria in the water.

-Strong bleach or chemical smellExcess chlorine from municipal treatment
+• Strong bleach or chemical smell: Caused by excess chlorine from standard municipal treatment.

-Red or brown stains on laundry/sinksHigh iron content or rusting galvanized pipes
+• Red or brown plumbing stains: Suggests high dissolved iron content or rusting galvanized pipes.

 If you live in a home built before 1986, learning how to check tap water for lead is critical regardless of sensory cues, as lead pipes and solder were heavily used prior to federal bans.

-Some of the most dangerous contaminants, such as lead, PFAS, and arsenic, have absolutely no taste, smell, or color.
-Testing is the only scientific way to confirm their presence.
+Heads Up: Some of the most dangerous contaminants, such as lead, PFAS, and arsenic, have absolutely no taste, smell, or color.
+Professional testing is the only scientific way to confirm their presence.

 Infographic comparing DIY kits for quick screening versus professional lab tests for full analysis.